I’m not afraid of storms, for I’m learning how to sail my ship.

 St. Martin’s Press | 2018

-Main Character: Like a baby deer learning how to walk, but after being gaslit by a psychopath
+Filed Under: A baby deer learning how to walk, but after being gaslit by a psychopath.

 This book is the direction that The Last Mrs. Parrish should have gone instead of being the misogynistic piece of garbage it turned out to be.
 I don’t know why everyone likes that book so much, or why it’s being made into a movie, but I’m very disappointed in each and every one of you who back it as a good book.
 And I’m telling your fucking parents.
 Don’t @ me.

 The Wife Between Us doesn’t fully realize it’s potential as a domestic thriller in a way that was satisfying to me.
-While the quite and calculating approach the authors seem to prefer worked really well in Hendrick’s and Pekkanen’s other novel An Anonymous Girl, here it made the narrative less thrilling and more soap opera-ish than I would have wanted.
+While the quite and calculating approach the authors seem to prefer worked really well in their other novel An Anonymous Girl, here it made the narrative less thrilling and more soap opera-ish than I would have wanted.

 In a nutshell, the rest of the novel is basically the ex-wife trying to stop the wedding to the new wife because she knows she’s set up this young girl to be abused.
 Which is admirable, but fuck if I wouldn’t have loved this 100x better if she’d thought of a clever way to kill the asshole instead of setting up another woman to take her place and then realizing later that was a shitty call.